 Accommodation in Sibenik

-It features an attractive location on Sibenik Riva, luxury rooms with a panoramic view of Sibenik, and the vicinity of all the attractions in the old town.
+The best accommodation option in Sibenik in 2023 is Hotel Bellevue.
+It boasts an attractive location on Riva, luxury rooms with a panoramic view of Sibenik, and the vicinity of all the attractions in the old town.

 The second best option is accommodation in two hotels located outside of the city: Solaris and D-Resort Sibenik in Mandalina.
-Solaris offers a variety of options, for example accommodation in Camping Mobile Homes
+Solaris offers a variety of options, for example accommodation in Camping Mobile Homes.

 The alternative to hotels is accommodation in private apartments.